/>

 In recent years, Ute has had remarkable success in using DNA to solve German origin questions as well as cases of unknown paternity in Germany.
 She lectures to international audiences on this topic.

-Together with Ursula C. Krause, she is part of the German Genealogy Headquarters, the go-to place for German genealogy education and mentoring.
+In collaboration with Ursula C. Krause, she presents seminars at German Genealogy Headquarters, the go-to place for German genealogy education and mentoring.

 • 20th Century